dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

 Further, the `EnumName` extension in `dart:core` will extract the `_$name` value from any enum value.

-### Implementing `Enum`
+### Implementing `Enum` and enum types

 It’s currently a compile-time error for a class to implement, extend or mix-in the `Enum` class.

 Because we want to allow interfaces and mixins that are intended to be applied to `enum` declarations, and therefore to assume `Enum` to be a superclass, we loosen that restriction to:

-> It’s a compile-time error if a *non-abstract* class has `Enum` as a superinterface unless it is the corresponding class declaration of an `enum` declaration.
+- It’s a compile-time error if a *non-abstract* class has `Enum` as a superinterface unless it is the corresponding class declaration of an `enum` declaration.

->
-> It is a compile-time error if a class implements, extends or mixes-in the class or interface introduced by an `enum` declaration.
+- It is a compile-time error if a class implements, extends or mixes-in the class or interface introduced by an `enum` declaration.

 Those restrictions allows abstract classes (interfaces) which implements `Enum` in order to have the `int index;` getter member available, and it allows `mixin` declarations to use `Enum` as an `on` type because `mixin` declarations cannot be instantiated directly.